Lasting Power of Attorney Solicitors

 Why choose Percy Hughes & Roberts Solicitors?

-Our commitment to the highest standards of service is reflected by the quality accreditations our specialist team have received from various national organisations, such as Lexcel, the Law Society's quality standard.
+Our commitment to the highest standards of service is reflected by the quality accreditations our team have received from various national organisations, such as Lexcel, the Law Society's quality standard.

 We have been providing quality, concise legal advice for more than a century, and we are dedicated to helping members of the community receive the simple and cost-effective support they need.